 Students are admitted to the PTA program without discrimination regarding race, sexual orientation, age, creed, gender, marital status, religion, national origin, or disability.
 Applicants must meet College and program requirements for admission.
 Admission packets for the program are available in March of each year on the Wallace Campus in Dothan or accessed online through the program's Web page.
 Applicants will be ranked for admission based on grade point average, academic courses completed, and performance on the ATI Test of Essential Academic Skills, Version V (TEAS-V).
-Ranking weight applied to academic performance (grade point average, completed courses) will be 66%, with the remaining 34% applied to scores received on the TEAS-V. The applicant will incur the cost of the TEAS-V. Scores received on the TEAS-V are good for three years from the testing date.
+The applicant will incur the cost of the TEAS-V. Scores received on the TEAS-V are good for three years from the testing date.
 Wallace Community College complies with The Americans with Disabilities Act of 1990.
 Students who have a disability and require accommodation in taking the TEAS-V examination should contact Disability Support Services on the Wallace Campus in Dothan.
 If accommodation is not requested in advance, on-site availability cannot be guaranteed.

-To be unconditionally accepted in the PTA program, applicants must be eligible for enrollment in or have already completed BIO 201, ENG 101, and MTH 100 at the time of application.
+To be eligible for acceptance into the PTA program, applicants must be eligible for enrollment in or have already completed BIO 201, ENG 101, and MTH 100 at the time of application.
 Applicants enrolled in courses prerequisite to the above may receive conditional acceptance.
 Failure to complete prerequisite courses will result in withdrawal of acceptance.
 All general education courses must be taken in the order outlined by the program or be completed prior to admission.